IBM/dbb/Templates/Common-Backend-Scripts/README.md

 Both implementations for the build stage are enabled to optionally pull external dependencies into the build workspace based on the dependency definitions specified in the *Application Descriptor*.

-The Application Descriptor contains metadata about the application itself, but can contain references to other application packages managed in an artifact repository that are necessary inputs to the build.
-Please read more about the Application Descriptor at the [dbb-git-migration-modeler](https://github.com/IBM/dbb-git-migration-modeler) project, which generates it and provides insights about cross application dependencies.
+The Application Descriptor contains metadata about the application itself, but can contain references to other application packages managed in an artifact repository, which are necessary inputs to the build.
+Additional information about the Application Descriptor can be found at the [dbb-git-migration-modeler](https://github.com/IBM/dbb-git-migration-modeler) project, which documents cross-application dependencies and generates Application Descriptor files.

-Each application package can export shared components such as shared copybooks and even build outputs such as object decks or NCAL load modules.
-The package needs to be created with the [PackageBuildOutputs](../../Pipeline/PackageBuildOutputs/README.md) script and be uploaded to the Artifact repository through the Common Backend scripts.
-Fetching the dependencies is powered on the [ArtifactoryHelpers](../../Pipeline/PackageBuildOutputs/ArtifactRepositoryHelpers.groovy)
+Each application package can export shared components such as public or shared include files and even build outputs, such as object decks or NCAL load modules.
+The package needs to be created with the [PackageBuildOutputs](../../Pipeline/PackageBuildOutputs/README.md) script and be uploaded to the artifact repository through the Common Backend scripts.
+Fetching the dependencies is powered by the [ArtifactoryHelpers](../../Pipeline/PackageBuildOutputs/ArtifactRepositoryHelpers.groovy) script.

 Packages will be stored at a cache location to improve performance.